Acacia pachypoda

-Acacia pachypoda is a shrub belonging to the genus Acacia and the subgenus Phyllodineae that is endemic to south western Australia.
+Acacia pachypoda is a species of shrub in the family Fabaceae.
+It is endemic to south western Australia.

 Description

 The spreading and prickly shrub typically grows to a height of 0.3 to 0.7 m that has glabrous branches with light grey coloured bark.
 The coarsely pungent branchlets are rigid, terete and have no ribbing.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The pungent, rigid and green phyllodes are mostly patent with a length if 7 to 26 mm and a diameter of about 1 mm.
 It blooms from August to September and produces cream-yellow flowers.
 The inflorescences occur in pairs of groups of three on a raceme with a length of around 1 mm.
 The spherical flower-heads contain around eight loosely packed cream coloured flowers.
 The seed pods that form after flowering have a linear shape with a length that is up to 5 cm and a width of 2 to 3 mm.
 The dark brown coloured and crustaceous pods have longitudinally arranged seeds inside.
 The dark brown seeds have an oblong shape with a length of 3.5 to 4 mm with a terminal white aril.